Wouldn’t it be great if houses came with owner’s manuals? The learning curve on being a good homeowner can be a sharp one—and an expensive one, too.

 Get yourself on a regular routine of home maintenance, and you can avoid catastrophes.
 After all, “An ounce of prevention is worth a pound of cure”.

 Bang out these ten fall maintenance projects, and you’ll earn your adulting merit badge.

 #10 Drain your outdoor faucets.

 Water expands when it freezes and frozen water leads to burst pipes.
 Take the time to turn off all of your outdoor faucets.
 Drain, disconnect and coil up your garden hoses.
 If you’re lucky enough to have a lawn irrigation system, the same goes.

-#9 Clean out the gutters and eyeball the roof.
+#9 Clean out the downspouts and eyeball the roof.

-Once the leaves have fallen, clean out your gutters.
-While you’re up on the ladder, tighten up your gutter hangers and downspout brackets.
+Once the leaves have fallen, clean out your downspouts.
+While you’re up on the ladder, tighten up your hangers and downspout brackets.
 Eyeball the roof for loose or damaged shingles and get them replaced immediately.

 #8 Change the direction of your ceiling fan.